simonhw/gardening-services/README.md

     - For a given published review, I can unpublish it so that users cannot see it.

 - **Delete a Review**: As a **Site User** I can **delete a review that I previously made** so that I can **be in control of content created by me on the website**.
 As a **Site Admin** I can **delete any review** so that I can **be in control of content displayed on the website**.
-    - For a particular review I can delete it if I am the author or a staff user.
+    - For a particular review, I can delete it if I am the author or a staff user.
     - I can confirm or cancel the delete action before it takes effect.

 </details>